Erin Jackson of US 1st Black woman to win speedskating gold

 “She made a really big sacrifice for me,” Jackson said.
 “I’ll be grateful to her forever.”

-As it turned out, the Americans received a third slot in the 500 when the final allocations were made, so Bowe got to skate as well.
+As it turned out, the Americans received the third slot in the 500 when the final allocations were made, so Bowe got to skate as well.
 She finished 16th.

 The two close friends embraced after Jackson clinched the gold.